FoalTS/foal/docs/tutorials/mongodb-todo-list/7-unit-testing.md

 npm run test
 ```

-> This command watches at your tests and tested files in the `app/` and `scripts/` directories.
+> This command watches at your tests and tested files in the `app/` directory.
 When a file is modified, it automatically recompiles and re-runs your tests.

 You should now end up with this output: